mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Aslan grants portions of his territory to vassal males.

 The physical size of a territory is important but so too is its economic importance.
-A Territory that consists of several thousand kilometres of airless moon is less prestigious than only a few kilometres of a vibrant city.
+A Territory that consists of several thousand kilometers of airless moon is less prestigious than only a few kilometers of a vibrant city.
 For a territory to be truly desirable, though, it must include space to run and hunt – the ruler of a city may be far wealthier than another noble whose territory is virgin wilderness